 And on the Fourth of July, a culmination of the celebrations.
 The free fireworks display will take place at Frontier Sports Complex at 9:30 p.m.
 NCTV17 will broadcast the fireworks live on air and online.

-Organizers said they hope to make Naperville on air and online.
+Organizers said they hope to make this an annual event.

 Naperville News 17’s Aysha Ashley Househ reports.